wp-plugins/powerpress/readme.txt

 = 1.0 =
 * Released on TBD
 * Media detection for all types of media now uses the same code which is more reliable than the code found in WordPress core.
+* Added new page: Player Options.
+Pick from 5 different web players with a variety of customization options.

 = 0.9.11 =